 A drinking water bubbler (DW) on the 2nd floor of the Abbey Kelley Foster Charter Public School is identified as the 10th sample location in the building, which happens to be the only building for this Organization Code.

-First, determine the Organization Code from the List of Schools.
+First, determine the Organization Code using the Schools and Daycares Org Code List .

 The numbering scheme would look like this: